 At your first appointment, you may undergo an EKG, chest X-rays and pulmonary functioning tests.
 Based on your results, your care team will develop a treatment plan to manage your care during the entire transplant process.

-Nahel Elias, MD, surgical director, Kidney Transplantation
+Nahel Elias, MD, FACS, surgical director, Kidney Transplant Program

 Whether you are a candidate for a combined liver-kidney or single organ transplant, your liver and kidney surgeons will help manage your care while you are in the transplant unit of the hospital.
 You will see your surgeons twice a day for careful monitoring and receive follow-up care from them until you have adapted to your new organ.